-A vote to approve amendments to the constitution and bylaws will take place at the annual business meeting on October 21st.
-Here’s a link to preview the revised constitution (2017).
+A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.
+Here’s a link to the revised constitution (2017).

 Article I. Name and Location